inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 -  *Interface table* maintains the set of network interfaces (e.g.
    ``eth0``, ``wlan0``) in the network node.
-Interfaces are registered dynamically during initialization of network interfaces.
+Interfaces are registered dynamically during the initialization of network interfaces.

 -  *Routing tables* maintain the list of routes for the corresponding network protocol (e.g., :ned:`Ipv4RoutingTable` for :ned:`Ipv4`).
    Routes are added by automatic network configurators or routing protocols.
-Network protocols use the routing tables to find out the best matching route for datagrams.
+Network protocols use the routing tables to determine the best matching route for datagrams.

 -  *Mobility modules* are responsible for moving around the network node